Arjunmehta312/Crypto-Trading-Project/README.md

 ## Footnote
 Overall, this project provides valuable insights into cryptocurrency trading and serves as a foundation for further research and exploration in this rapidly evolving field.

+### License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+### Acknowledgments
+Thanks to all the contributors who have helped with this project.
+Special thanks to the cryptocurrency community for providing valuable insights.